AliyevH/docker/README.md

 # docker
-Python script for docker
+Simple scripts written in python for docker

-Prune unused docker images and containers